What Are The Most Addictive Drugs

 For Loved Ones:

-- Set Boundaries: It's important to set boundaries to protect yourself from the negative consequences of your loved one's addiction.
+• Set Boundaries: you'll want to set boundaries to protect yourself from the negative consequences of your loved one's addiction.
 This may involve refusing to give them money, allowing them to stay in your home, or covering up for their behavior.

-- Seek Support for Yourself: Dealing with a loved one's addiction can be emotionally draining.
-It's important to seek support for yourself from a therapist, support group, or trusted friend.
+• Seek Support for Yourself: Dealing with a loved one's addiction can be emotionally draining. make sure to seek support for yourself from a therapist, support group, or trusted friend.

 FAQ